miztiik/AWS-Demos/How-To/setup-sendmail/README.md

 yum -y install m4
 ```

-Various Sendmail configuration files are installed in the /etc/mail/ directory including:
+Various Sendmail configuration files are installed in the `/etc/mail/` directory including:

- -`access` — Specifies which systems can use Sendmail for outbound email.
+ - `access` — Specifies which systems can use Sendmail for outbound email.
- -`domaintable` — Specifies domain name mapping.
+ - `domaintable` — Specifies domain name mapping.
- -`local-host-names` — Specifies aliases for the host.
+ - `local-host-names` — Specifies aliases for the host.
- -`mailertable` — Specifies instructions that override routing for particular domains.
+ - `mailertable` — Specifies instructions that override routing for particular domains.
- -`virtusertable` — Specifies a domain-specific form of aliasing, allowing multiple virtual domains to be hosted on one machine.
+ - `virtusertable` — Specifies a domain-specific form of aliasing, allowing multiple virtual domains to be hosted on one machine.

 Several of the configuration files in `/etc/mail/`, such as access, domaintable, mailertable and virtusertable, must actually store their information in database files before Sendmail can use any configuration changes.

-For example, to have all emails addressed to the example.com domain delivered to bob@other-example.com, add the following line to the virtusertable file:
+For example, to have all emails addressed to the _example.com_ domain delivered to _bob@other-example.com_, add the following line to the virtusertable file:
 ```sh
 @example.com bob@other-example.com
 ```